awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 When you create a certificate for use with your load balancer, you must specify a domain name\.

 We recommend that you create certificates for your load balancer using [AWS Certificate Manager \(ACM\)](https://aws.amazon.com/certificate-manager/)\.
+ACM supports RSA certificates with 2048, 3072, and 4096\-bit key lengths, and all ECDSA certificates\.
 ACM integrates with Elastic Load Balancing so that you can deploy the certificate on your load balancer\.
 For more information, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.

-**Important**
-ACM supports RSA certificates with a 4096 key length and EC certificates\.
-However, you cannot install these certificates on your load balancer through integration with ACM\.
-You must upload these certificates to IAM in order to use them with your load balancer\.

 Alternatively, you can use SSL/TLS tools to create a certificate signing request \(CSR\), then get the CSR signed by a CA to produce a certificate, then import the certificate into ACM or upload the certificate to AWS Identity and Access Management \(IAM\)\.
 For more information about importing certificates into ACM, see [Importing certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
 For more information about uploading certificates to IAM, see [Working with server certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*\.